- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Pakistan: The “Access Is My Right” Campaign

-In Activism, Advocacy, Campaign, Freedom of Expression, Human Rights, Infographics, Pakistan, Surveillance
+In Activism, Advocacy, Campaign, Free Expression, Human Rights, Infographics, Pakistan, Surveillance

 Pakistani Internet rights NGO Bytesforall has started an online campaign about internet filtering and online censorship.
 The campaign, called “Access Is My Right,” aims to raise Internet users’ awareness about policies and practices that limit the right to free expression online.